 Students in my classroom use technology in order to prepare them for multimodal communication in the increasingly digitized world and to highlight their aptitude in other domains.

 See my sample work page for examples of my use of technology in the classroom, including a lesson plan that effectively incorporates technology in an introductory French classroom and student assignments that rely on the use of technology.

 My Experience with Remote Instruction

 In Spring and Summer 2020, I worked as a Teaching Assistant of Remote Instruction through the University of California at Santa Barbara (UCSB).
 My responsibility was to assist professors and instructors in the transition to remote teaching as a result of the COVID-19 pandemic.
 In Fall of the same year, I “returned” to UCSB to teach French remotely through the Department of French and Italian, where I taught through the end of the 2020-2021 academic year.
-Working with professors with varying pedagogical philosophies during this year of remote instruction allowed me the opportunity to evaluate my use of technology in the language classroom, and how best to use technology during remote instruction to enhance student engagement and learning.
+Working with professors of varying pedagogical philosophies during this year of remote instruction allowed me the opportunity to evaluate my use of technology in the language classroom and how best to use technology for remote instruction to enhance student engagement and learning.

 The Use of Technology for Informal Language Practice

-While Zoom is the platform currently provided by my university, I have also had some success using Skype, GoogleHangouts, WhatsApp, and Facebook video calls for informal language practice.
+While Zoom was the platform provided by my university, I am also skilled at the use of Microsoft Teams, Skype, Google Hangouts, WhatsApp, and Facebook Messenger calls